 This interdisciplinary unit is available as an elective and is suitable for students with backgrounds including (but not limited to) Science, English, Government, History, Law, Management, Psychology and/or Sociology.

 This unit provides an introduction to legal, administrative, social and scientific aspects of environmental impact assessment, environmental auditing, environmental management systems and related environmental management tools.
-The unit emphasises the practical aspects of environmental management for Tasmanian, Australian and international contexts.
-The unit is intended for students who are interested in or plan to work in environmental management or a related field.
+We cover the practical aspects of environmental management for Tasmanian, Australian and international contexts.
+There is a strong focus on job-readiness for people who plan to work in environmental management, environmental planning or a related field.
+This unit combines well with disciplinary training in areas such as law, geology, biological sciences, and social sciences.

 |Unit name||Environmental Impact Assessment|